-The German development service provider EDAG has developed a scalable floor assembly for electric vehicles.
-According to EDAG, the Scalebase makes it possible to flexibly scale floor assembly for almost all middle and upper-class electric vehicles.
+The German development service provider EDAG has developed a scalable floor assembly for electric cars.
+According to EDAG, the Scalebase makes it possible to flexibly scale floor assembly for almost all middle and upper-class electric cars.

 Using the Scalebase method, only the distance between the front wheel and the heel point (the point at which the driver’s heel touches the floor of the interior) of the electric vehicle is firmly defined.
 All other length measurements, as well as the width, are variable.
 Since the platform can also be adapted to local requirements, factory planning or the general design of the vehicle, the manufacturer should be able to “cut at least three to four months off the development period and significantly reduce their budget”.